Image

 Yakovlev Yak-42

 Unlike the Yak-40 the Clobber (NATO code name) has double wheels on the nose gear and four wheel bogeys on the main gear legs.
-The prototypes had only two wheels though.
+The prototypes and a few early production aircraft had only two wheels though.
 The wings are swept.

 If you compare the nose of the Yak-42 with that of the Yak-40 you see that they are very similar.
 The nose gear has double wheels though.